CodingGarden/faqs/README.md

 ## How long have you been coding?

-Over 17 years!
+Over 18 years!
 I started coding HTML / CSS websites as a kid.
 Learned Java, C, C++ in college.
 Wrote C# / .NET desktop applications for a while.
-Started learning modern web technologies in my spare time, taught JavaScript full stack web development for 3+ years, and now I work as a Chief Full Stack Engineer.
+Started learning modern web technologies in my spare time, taught JavaScript full stack web development for 3+ years, worked as a Chief Full Stack Engineer / Architect for 3+ years and now I am a full time gardener.

 ## What do you do for a living?

 In June 2022 I started creating content full time!

-## What does CJ R. stand for?
+## What does CJ stand for?

 _Everyone_ has always called me **CJ**.
 Just call me **CJ**.